Quick Guide to Virtual Power Purchase Agreements

 Advancing Renewable Energy Is Good Business Leadership

-If your company is looking for impactful ways to reduce your collective carbon footprint, that also includes financial and marketing benefits, the VPPA may be a workable option for growing numbers of companies.
+If your company is looking for impactful ways to reduce your collective carbon footprint, that also includes financial and marketing benefits, the Virtual PPA may be a workable option for a growing number of companies.

 Interested in learning more about how your company can make a difference with renewable energy?
 Contact Urban Grid Solar.